-OCTOBER 2018 China Construction Bank London - Tax Strategy
+China Construction Bank London - Tax Strategy

-This document sets out the tax strategy which applies jointly to China Construction Bank (London) Limited and CCBL Funding PLC (together referred to as "CCBL" or "the Subsidiary") and China Construction Bank Corporation London Branch ("CCBC LB" or "the Branch"), known collectively as "CCB London".
-CCBL Funding PLC, a subsidiary of CCBL, a dormant entity for part of 2018, which has been placed into liquidation.
+This document sets out the tax strategy which applies jointly to China Construction Bank (London) Limited (referred to as "CCBL" or "the Subsidiary") and China Construction Bank Corporation London Branch ("CCBC LB" or "the Branch"), known collectively as "CCB London".
+Please note that CCBL is winding down its operations and is in the process of being de-authorised by the PRA with the expectation that it will be liquidated soon after.
+As a result, the term "CCB London" used widely in this document in effect would be in relation to the Branch's activities.